awhooshingwind/awhooshingwind.github.io/digital.md

 - Continued a decade's worth of research into Maillard reactions in various animal proteins, herbaceous plants, and fruits
 - With many iterations, craft a pretty dope chilaquiles recipe

+###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*

+- Led interactive live sessions over Zoom to impart culinary and cultural knowledge
+- Provided personalized video feedback for each student's weekly cooking assignment
+- Taught multiple sections of world cuisine (100+ students in each), focusing on importance of understanding one another through our food
+- Held tutoring sessions for restaurant/business math & writing
+- Developed Excel spreadsheets for tracking student progress (weekly assignment submissions, participation, etc.) - data pulled from Moodle CMS, Salesforce, and Sisense
+- Created a simple [grade tracking spreadsheet](/projects/SWM_Grade_Calculator.xlsx) for student use (The company's custom LMS lacked any convenient, **simple** way for students to track their grade,this was for the many ESL/older students who struggled with the Moodle web interface overall)
+- Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

+[^1]: Plus so many others, will gladly provide more detail, but I reckon I could **still** land a stage, even with this outdated [kitchen resume](/projects/JakeResume.pdf), if I had the mind to..

 ---

+[analog](/analog.md) there's just something earnest about it

+---

  That's all folks.
 As a reward for all that clicking, the aforementioned [chilaquiles](/projects/Chilaquiles.pdf) recipe

-[^1]: Many more restaurants, will gladly provide more detail, but I reckon I could **still** land a stage, even with this outdated [kitchen resume](/projects/JakeResume.pdf), if I had the mind to..

----

-[analog](/analog.md) there's just something earnest about it